epfahl/graphene_demo/README.md

 }
 ```

 Voila!
 We now have pagination!
-A little more baggage comes with Relay, but the addtional features may well be worth the extra typing.
+Additional structure comes with Relay, but the new features may well be worth the extra typing.